A Practical Guide to Legal Aid

 Gross income test

-If an applicant and partner’s* gross income per month exceeds £2,657, they are not financially eligible for civil legal aid.
+If an applicant and partner’s* gross income per month exceeds £2,657, they are not financially eligible for civil legal aid (unless you have more than 4 dependent children, in which case a higher limit is applied).

-Receipt of certain benefits automatically satisfies this test.
-The benefits include income support, income-based jobseeker’s allowance, income-based employment and support allowance and universal credit.
+Receipt of certain benefits (known as ‘passporting’ benefits) automatically satisfies the gross income test.
+The benefits include universal credit, income support, income-based jobseeker’s allowance, and income-based employment and support allowance.

 Disposable income and disposable capital tests

 If the applicant passes the gross income test, then their disposable income and disposable capital is assessed.
-Only certain outgoings are taken into account when calculating disposable income (for example rent payments and an allowance for each child).
-An individual is eligible for civil legal aid where their disposable monthly income is not more than £733 and their disposable capital is not more than £3,000.
+Certain outgoings (known as ‘allowances’) are taken into account when calculating disposable income (for example rent payments and an allowance for each child).
+An individual is eligible for civil legal aid where, after deducting these allowances, their disposable monthly income is not more than £733 and their disposable capital is not more than £8,000 (but you may be asked to make a contribution, see below).

-It should be noted that there are some exceptions to these rules – there are extra allowances for pensioners on a low income and a certain level of capital in a person’s home may be disregarded, for example.
+It should be noted that there are some exceptions to these rules – for example, there are extra allowances for pensioners on a low income and a certain level of capital in a person’s home may be disregarded.

-In some cases, the applicant is required to make a contribution towards the cost of their case, although this does not extend to legal help, help at court or certain immigration proceedings.
+In some cases, the applicant is required to make a contribution towards the cost of their case, although this does not extend to forms of legal aid called ‘legal help’, ‘help at court’ or certain immigration proceedings.

 Contributions may be required where the applicant’s monthly disposable income exceeds £315 or their disposable capital exceeds £3,000.

-Contributions out of income are payable on a monthly basis.
-Contributions out of capital must be paid at the outset in order to obtain legal aid.
+Contributions out of income are payable on a monthly basis for the duration of your case (until your certificate of funding is withdrawn).
+Contributions out of capital must be paid at the outset in order to get legal aid.

 Contributions may be recoverable at the end of a case where the opponent has to pay legal costs and the Legal Aid Agency is reimbursed for its expenditure.

-Over the years, the legal aid budget has diminished following austerity cuts introduced after the banking crisis of 2008.
-Funding has fallen year after year, meaning that fewer people can be helped to bring a case.
+In recent years, funding for legal aid and the amount of lawyers providing legal aid has fallen year after year, meaning that fewer people can be helped with legal aid to bring a case.

-The biggest cuts happened in 2013, when a number of areas of law were removed from legal aid provision, including family, employment, benefits, debt and housing cases.
+The biggest cuts happened in 2013, when a number of areas of law were removed from legal aid provision entirely, including family (with some exceptions), employment, benefits, debt and housing cases.

 Many smaller firms have ceased to carry out legal aid work, meaning that in some areas it is difficult for individuals to find a lawyer to represent them.